FAQs

 Yes.
 The MazeBolt RADAR testing platform UI has a wealth of information on all DDoS attack simulations.

-• The RADAR™ testing cycles (for each IP address or FQDN) normally run between 4 and 8 hours daily.
+• The RADAR testing cycles (for each IP address or FQDN) normally run between 4 and 8 hours daily.

-• RADAR™ testing automatically moves on to the next IP or FQDN address until the company’s entire DDoS attack surface has been tested against all currently known DDoS attack vectors.
+• RADAR testing automatically moves on to the next IP or FQDN address until the company’s entire DDoS attack surface has been tested against all currently known DDoS attack vectors.

-RADAR™ testing only reads the metadata generated from RADAR testing nodes, all other traffic is ignored.
-Customers will receive a full security spec of all metadata collection and other security standards in force and effect.
+RADAR testing reads the metadata generated from RADAR testing nodes, all other traffic is ignored.
+Customers receive a full security spec of metadata collection and other security standards in effect.

-No. RADAR™ testing does not read PII (Personally identifiable information ).
+No. RADAR testing does not read PII (Personally identifiable information).

-Yes – If RADAR™ testing is validating CDN-based protections the RADAR detector will require the ability to read the X-Forward-for header (Or similar).
+Yes – If RADAR testing is validating CDN-based protections the RADAR detector will require the ability to read the X-Forward-for header (or similar).

-No – For DDoS protections which do not traverse a CDN E.g. Scrubbing center, ISP protections, CPE, decryption is not required.
+No – For DDoS protections which do not traverse a CDN E.g. scrubbing center, ISP protections, CPE, the decryption is not required.

 We identify our attack traffic by looking for and filtering our attack traffic’s source IPs only.
-In a default configuration, we do not even capture any other traffic other than traffic originating from MazeBolt source IPs.
+In a default configuration, we only capture traffic originating from MazeBolt source IPs.
 However, there is an exception to this rule, and that is for CDN-based traffic, this will turn the RADAR detector into a mode whereby we begin capturing all traffic, identifying the true source IP in the X-Forward-For header, and then using those statistics to send out.
-It is important to note that we send out ONLY traffic statistics, and NO PII information or any other data other then TCP related data is sent out via our secure API, our API has 2-factor authentication and communicates only with our data center.
+It is important to note that we only send out traffic statistics, and NO PII information or any other data other than TCP related data, which is sent out via our secure API (which uses 2-factor authentication and only communicates with our data center).

-• Yes.
-We have many considerations we take into account for compliance.
+• We take many considerations into account for compliance.
 Our Data Center is well segmented, and no unnecessary data is stored.
-MazeBolt is also ISO 27001 compliant and certified (Since 2015).
-Upon request, this documentation will be provided.
+MazeBolt is also ISO 27001 compliant and certified (since 2015).
+Upon request, this documentation can be provided.

-Yes.
-The RADAR™ testing can test hybrid DDoS mitigation solutions simultaneously.
+The RADAR testing can test hybrid DDoS mitigation solutions simultaneously.

 • System users will add the network to be validated by RADAR™ testing.
 These network IPs are then automatically and continuously verified for DDoS Mitigation Gaps.